 My name is Pat Ke`alaanuheaokalaua`e Toyama, or Ke`alaanuhea.
 Many people simply call me Anuhea.
 I was born and raised in Honolulu, Hawai`i, graduating from Sacred Hearts Academy and the University of Hawai`i at Manoa.
 My husband, Don Toyama, was born, raised, and educated on Maui.
-He is known as Uncle Don, and is present at all our classes and performances.
+He was known as Uncle Don, and was present at all our classes and performances until his passing in July 2017.

 Many people have traveled with me on my hula journey which began at age 5.
 Moving to Sacramento in 1986, I have been influenced by teachings from na kumu hula, the longest being Loea Naomi Kalama.
 I have attended numerous hula workshops with na kumu hula in Hawai`i and California and have participated in hula competitions, exhibitions, public and private events.